eth-clients/goerli/README.md

 - Afri Schoedon (@5chdn)
 - María Paula Fernández (@MPtherealMVP)

-Read more about our current open bounties in the [The Görli Testnet Initiative Bounties Announcement](https://dev.to/5chdn/the-grli-testnet-initiative-bounties-announcement-3gp)
+Read more about our current open bounties in the [The Görli Testnet Initiative Bounties Announcement](https://dev.to/5chdn/the-grli-testnet-initiative-bounties-announcement-3gp) and check [Gitcoin](https://gitcoin.co/profile/goerli).